ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 destination <- c("arg", "bol", "per")

 # One problem here is that the API returns a nested JSON that doesn't work with map_df
-# I can obtain the same result with map and flatten
+# I can obtain the same result with map and bind_rows
 oec_data <- map(destination, read_from_oec)
 oec_data <- bind_rows(oec_data[[1]]$data, oec_data[[2]]$data, oec_data[[3]]$data)